TeamSHIRO/KURO/docs/kuro_booting_convention.md

 #### ke_segments

 64-bit unsigned integer that points to an array of `KuroSegmentInfo` structures.
-Each `KuroSegmentInfo` structure describes a segment of the executable that has been loaded into memory.
+Each `KuroSegmentInfo` structure describes a segment of the executable that has been loaded into memory as defined in [section 7.1](#71-kurosegmentinfo).

+#### ke_stack_start

+64-bit unsigned integer that specifies the top/start address of the stack.
+The stack is located at the top of the executable memory, and it grows downwards.
+The bootloader must set the stack pointer to the top of the stack before transferring control to the entry point of the executable.

+#### ke_stack_size

+64-bit unsigned integer that specifies the size of the stack in bytes.
+The stack size is implementation-defined.

 ### 7.1 KuroSegmentInfo